rahjesh/SplunkModularInputsJavaFramework/jmx/appServer/static/docs/readme/README.md

 * Optionally set your JAVA_HOME environment variable to the root directory of you JRE installation.If you don't set this , the input will look for a default installed java executable on the path.
 * Untar the release to your $SPLUNK_HOME/etc/apps directory
 * Restart Splunk
+* If you are using a Splunk UI Browse to `Settings -> Data Inputs -> JMX (Java Management Extensions)` to add a new Input stanza via the UI
+* If you are not using a Splunk UI (ie: you are running on a Universal Forwarder) , you need to add a stanza to inputs.conf directly as per the specification in `README/inputs.conf.spec`.
+The `inputs.conf` file should be placed in a `local` directory under an App or User context.

 ## Activation Key